nodejs/nodejs.dev/src/documentation/0002-node-history/index.md

 In comparison, JavaScript is 23 years old and the Web, as we know it (after the introduction of Mosaic), is 25 years old.

-9 years isn't a very long time in tech, but Node.js seems to have been around since forever.
+9 years isn't a very long time in tech, but Node.js seems to have been around forever.

-I've had the pleasure to work with Node.js since the early days when it was just 2 years old, and despite the little information available, you could already feel it was a huge thing.
+I've had the pleasure to work with Node.js since the early days when it was only 2 years old, and despite the little information available, you could already feel that it was going to be a huge thing.

 In this post, we draw the big picture of Node.js in its history, to put things in perspective.